matthew-alexander-love/gossip/README.md

 # Gossip Peer Sampling Service (GPSS)

-A Gossip Peer Sampling Service (GPSS) creates a dynamic, random overlay network and provides peers for communication within that topology.
+A Gossip Peer Sampling Service (GPSS) creates a dynamic, random, self-healing overlay network and provides peers for communication within that topology.
 This library is designed to be a general-purpose implementation of GPSS, making it useful for a variety of large-scale distributed systems.

 Check out a walk through and tutorial here: **Coming Soon**